Dacoit, Bike Lifter Gang Busted; Two Held - UrduPoint

 Dacoit, Bike Lifter Gang Busted; Two Held

-Police have busted a dacoit and bike lifter gang and arrested its two members besides recovering two stolen motorcycles, a stolen vehicle, cash Rs 124,000 cash and other items from their possession
+Police have busted a dacoit, bike lifter gang and arrested its two members besides recovering three stolen motorcycles, cash Rs 45,000, weapons and other items from their possession

-RAWALPINDI, (UrduPoint / Pakistan Point News - 13th Nov, 2021 ) :Police have busted a dacoit and bike lifter gang and arrested its two members besides recovering two stolen motorcycles, a stolen vehicle, cash Rs 124,000 cash and other items from their possession.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 19th Nov, 2021 ) :Police have busted a dacoit, bike lifter gang and arrested its two members besides recovering three stolen motorcycles, cash Rs 45,000, weapons and other items from their possession.

-According to a police spokesman, a police team under the supervision of SHO, Naseerabad Police Station managed to net two accused namely Muhammad Ismail and Idrees Khan, who were dacoit and bike lifter gang members and record holders.
+According to a police spokesman, a police team under the supervision of SHO, Ratta Amral Police Station managed to net two accused namely Shabab alias Kata and Adnan alias Charger, who were dacoit and bike lifter gang members and record holders.

 They were allegedly involved in several robberies, motorcycle snatching and other cases registered in different police stations.

-Police recovered two stolen motorcycles, a stolen vehicle, cash Rs 124,000 and other items from their possession.
+Police recovered three stolen motorcycles, cash Rs 45,000, weapons and other items from their possession.

+They confessed to have committed dacoities, bike lifting and other crimes in different areas.
+The arrested accused were being shifted to jail for identification parade, he added.